What You’ll Have Built

 - Dummy data ensures no real financial or accounting data is exposed

-- EAP registration allows Pleo to review and support partner integrations
+- EAP registration allows Pleo to review and support your integrations

 How to Get Access to Staging (OAuth 2.0)